Fact Checker: John Barilaro's feral horse myth-conceptions

 The RSPCA and independent reports show that aerial culling is an acceptable and humane way to manage horse numbers.

-Arial shooting, when carried out correctly, was rated by animal welfare experts as the same or better welfare outcome than all the other control techniques available, including mustering, trapping and rehoming and ground shooting.
+Aerial shooting, when carried out correctly, was rated by animal welfare experts as the same or better welfare outcome than all the other control techniques available, including mustering, trapping and rehoming and ground shooting.

 Without the use of aerial or ground shooting, park managers have been unable to stabilise or reduce the horse population, regardless of the other methods used.
 A range of techniques must be available to reduce horse populations, including ground and aerial shooting, depending on the situation.